Thoughts, News, and Updates

 As Tabby and Ricky absorb the news of Bobby’s return and subsequent escape, Tabby is convinced he’ll come home to the quiet Florida street from which he was taken so long ago.
 But when events begin to spiral out of control, she's left to wonder: is a child born to be evil, or shaped to be evil?
 And in the end, when it’s time to make amends, does it really matter?

-Click the cover to the right for a free PDF of my self-publishing guide, Self-publishing Made Simple: A How-to Guide for the Non-tech-savvy Among Us.
+Click on the right for a free PDF, mobi, or epub file of my self-publishing guide, Self-publishing Made Simple: A How-to Guide for the Non-tech-savvy Among Us.

 February 9, 2016